aya-rs/aya/aya-obj/README.md

 into an ELF object file, using various sections to store information about the eBPF programs.

-`aya-obj` is a library that loads, parses and processes such eBPF object files.
+`aya-obj` is a library for parsing such eBPF object files, with BTF and relocation support.

 [libbpf]: https://github.com/libbpf/libbpf
 [aya-bpf]: https://github.com/aya-rs/aya